helium/HIP/0000-helium-educational-lns.md

 ## Motivation

-The goal of the changes proposed in this HIP are to foster learning and experimentation within the Helium IoT Network.
+The goals of the changes proposed in this HIP are to foster learning and experimentation within the Helium IoT Network.
 Operating under the Helium Foundation's Type 6 NetID (0xC00053), this new LNS would offer a unique educational and trial platform.
 It would allow free data transfers for educational and experimental purposes but with a key difference: these transfers will not yield rewards for Hotspots, ensuring the network's integrity and preventing potential exploitation.
 This approach seeks to balance the need for an open, accessible learning environment with the maintenance of the economic and operational stability of the main Helium Network.

 As a broad overview, these bulleted sections highlight the impact areas and opportunities.